 First Download Vyos iso image from here

 Open VMWARE tool, create a new virtual machine.
-Select Installer disc image file and select OS image of vyos and click on next.
+Select Installer disc image file and select the OS image of vyos and click on next.

 Enter your virtual machine name and location.
 Click next.

-Next we are choosing our first network adapter.
+Next, we are choosing our first network adapter.
 Connect it to the Bridge Adapter and click on close.

 Then click on finish.

-Now installation process will start automatically.
+Now the installation process will start automatically.
 It takes a few seconds for the VM to boot and VyOS to load.

 Installation of Vyos on local disk.
-In order to do that simply execute command: install image and press enter
+In order to do that simply execute the command: install image and press enter

 Now type yes and press enter in next option Select auto partition press enter

 In next option type yes to continue press enter

 After the installation is complete Issue the reboot command Again type: yes press enter